Arkansas, Ole Miss look to grab CWS stranglehold

 The winner will need only one more win to make the best two-of-three championship series beginning Friday while the loser would have to fight off three elimination games to do so.

-Arkansas, who will be the home team Monday night as winner of a coin flip, and Ole Miss both have large contingents of fans in Omaha.
+Arkansas is the home team Monday night as winner of a coin flip with Ole Miss, who has won 14 of its last 17 games.

+“Our comment has always been that if they get it going that they are as good as anybody in the country, ” Razorback head coach Dave Van Horn said. “…It’s one through nine.
+There are no easy outs.”

 The Razorbacks are 6-1 in the NCAA Tournament and have a 62-36 favorable run differential in it games.